konstantinosbotonakis/konstantinosbotonakis/README.md

 # Hi there 👋!

-I'm Konstantinos, a full-stack developer with a focus on PHP and Javascript.
-I'm passionate about building robust and scalable web applications.
+I'm Konstantinos, a Senior Staff Software Engineer with a focus on PHP / GoLang and Javascript.
+I'm passionate about building robust and scalable web applications and platforms.

 On GitHub, you'll find projects that showcase some of my skills in both front-end and back-end development and of course some public contributions.